 As a final note, sometimes you are best to simply take the hit and get out of the trade.
 We don’t know what the markets will do in the future.
 And if there is panic selling in the stock.
 There is a high probability that the share price will continue to fall.

 The simplest approach is to just sell the stock and re-enter when you perceive the share price has consolidated at a fair value and is starting to show renewed buyer optimism.

-My best experience here is in 2007 when I had identified a greater probability of the markets falling than recovering.
-I even advised my mother to sell stock and revert her superannuation into cash (which she did a few months later).
+My best experience here is in 2007 when I had identified.
+A greater probability of the markets falling than recovering.
+I even advised my mother to sell the stock.
+And revert her superannuation into cash (which she did a few months later).
 We weren’t to know that the markets would produce their 2nd largest crash almost 12-months later in 2008 at the height of the Global Financial Crisis (GFC).